ctsuu/Behavioral-Cloning/README.md

 ```
 ## Lessons Learned/Reflection

 While the car keep running in the simulator, I can prepare the document for the submission.
 This is the self driving car future we are looking for.
-There are some
+There are some obstacle to overcome:
+- Better training data
+- More compute power
+- Standardize Network Architecture
+- It is a try and error approach, not engineering approach
+- Working on real environment

+###
+The Udacity provided training data is not too bad.
+In the begining, I don't like this kind of sharp on and off controller.
+After tried different network architecture, Nvidia, Comma AI and my home made one, I like the Nvidia one.
+I hope they can standardize it, and provide with trained weights as well.

+190 seconds to train 19200 66x200 size images on CPU, is not that bad.
+Somehow I found the GPU is not accelete that much in the generator setting.
+Both my GTX 1070 or K2000 GPU Utilization is very low, less than 40%.
+On other tensorflow test, the GPU get at lease 3-10 times faster than CPU.
+I guess the bottle neck maybe is the generator.
+During training or driving, the RAM memory useage is less than 2.8G, It doesn't make sense to save memory but spend more time waiting for results.

 ## Conclusions and Future Directions
 In this project, we were working on a regression problem in the context of self-driving cars.
 In the initial phase, we mainly focused on finding a suitable network architecture and trained a model using our own dataset.
 According to Mean Square Error (**MSE**) our model worked well.
 However, it didn't perform as expected when we test the model using the simulator.
 So it was a clear indication that MSE is not a good metrics to assess the performance this project.